 You were selected for the Nursing Program because we felt that you possessed the necessary qualities to successfully complete the program.
 To be successful in Nursing, you must be willing to assume responsibility for your learning.
-In addition to preparing before attending class, and asking questions about content you do not understand, you should also take advantage of the multiple resources at the college such as the Learning Center, Student Success Office, visiting faculty during posted office hours, routinely visiting your academic advisor and scheduling appointments with a counselor for personal issues.
+In addition to preparing before attending class, and asking questions about content you do not understand, you should also take advantage of the multiple resources at the college such as the writing studio, math central, retention specialist, visiting faculty during posted office hours, routinely visiting your academic advisor and scheduling appointments with a counselor for personal issues.